 It Takes a While to Get to Your Resort

-Malé International Airport is not the most modern airport in terms of facilities.
+Malé International Airport is not a modern airport by any standard.
 Once you process through immigration, you’ll need to collect your luggage and check-in with your resort transfer desk, which can take a while because they have to wait for other guests who might be accompanying you on your transfer.
 You might get the impression that this process is very unorganized (because it is), but somehow it all seems to work, and you will eventually board a bus to take you to your transfer service.

-Traveller Tip: If you plan on exchanging or withdrawing money, picking up snacks or a sim card, the airport may be the last and cheapest opportunity to do so.
+Pro Tip: If you plan on exchanging or withdrawing money, picking up snacks or a sim card, the airport may be the last and cheapest opportunity to do so..

 It might take a while to get there, but once you eventually make it to your final destination, it’s just paradise… so enjoy!

 It’s Not Very Easy (or Cheap) To Go Island Hopping

 My husband and I had these grand plans of hopping into a boat and cruising around the nearby islands, finding deserted sand bars and perhaps an offshore break to go surfing.
 Once we arrived and made some inquiries, we learned just how much of a challenge this was going to be.

 Firstly, there is a large expanse of open ocean between islands and atolls, so getting from one place to another takes time.
 The resorts are generally built on their own island, which isolates you from the rest of the country.